The creamiest vegan lemon cheesecake topped with eggless lemon curd. No-bake, no cashews and less than 10 ingredients.

-This vegan lemon cheesecake uses less than 10 ingredients which you can get in major supermarkets (in countries like the USA, Canada, Australia and the UK).
-When you scroll down to the recipe card at the bottom of this post, it may look like a lot of ingredients (but many are just repeated).
+This vegan lemon cheesecake uses less than 10 ingredients that you can get in major stores (in countries like the USA, Canada, and the UK).

-A complete list of ingredients, quantities and instructions are in the gray recipe card at the bottom of this post.
+The full list of ingredient quantities and instructions are in the recipe card at the bottom of this post.

 How to make the cheesecake filling